KYRAL-Health/KyralPASS/README.md

 Review our [Contributor Guidelines](./CONTRIBUTING.md).

 Improve the experience for the community and [open a PR](https://github.com/KYRAL-Health/KyralPASS/pulls).
+Please create a PR on a branch other than main. e.g. dev

 Join our community on [Discord](https://discord.gg/UhD3D2mm8q).